The Historian's Craft: Content

 The work explores the craft of the historian from a number of different angles and discusses what constitutes history and how it should be configured and created in literary form by the historian.
-The scope of the work is broad across space and time: in one chapter, for instance, he cites a number of examples of erroneous history-writing and forgeries, citing sources as wide-ranging as the Commentaries of Julius Caesar and the Protocols of the Elders of Zion.
+This is first introduced by giving some examples of recent advances in the sciences at the time, and then relating the methods of the scientist to that of the historian, for which he later elaborates on history as the "science of man" which requires the context of both the past and the present.
+After this digression, the historian is compared to a physicist who is unable to see the results of his own experiments, but only through the perspectives of many other scientists.
+The scope of the work is broad across space and time: in the third chapter, for instance, he cites a number of examples of erroneous history-writing and forgeries, citing sources as wide-ranging as the Commentaries of Julius Caesar and the Protocols of the Elders of Zion.
 His approach is one that is configured not for those who are necessarily professional historians themselves (members of what he referred to as "the guild") but instead for all interested readers and non-specialists.

 Bloch also expressed the viewpoint that the craft of the historian should not be a judgmental one - that the historian should attempt to explain and describe rather than evaluate in normative terms.
-At one stage in the work, Bloch observes that "the mania for making judgments" is a "satanic enemy of true history".
+At one stage in the work, Bloch observes that "the mania for making judgments" is a "satanic enemy of true history"; inspired by this, he then remarks that all historical events are to be interpreted and understood within their own immediate context, potentially as a reaction against the trend amongst historians at the time (early 20th century) of interpreting documents/artifacts in terms of (what was) modern-day lenses.